-How Do You Measure Performance?
+How Do You Measure Vendor Performance?

-- Data Driven Reports:Data usually can be the driver of the final decision on how well the vendor is performing as long as you refer back to the contractual language which provides the agreed upon turn time or service level as the basis of the report.
+- Data Driven Reports:Data usually can be the driver of the final decision on how well the vendor is performing, as long as you refer back to the contractual language which provides the agreed upon turn time or service level as the basis of the report.

-From personal experience, our first line of defense was able to tell me of things brewing with a vendor far in advance of any data report.
+- Work Closely with the First Line of Defense:This is an area of untapped business intelligence and often goes to waste.
+We’ve seen the first line of defense be able to share things brewing with a vendor far in advance of any data report.
 The secret is being able to join up the dots and see where the real-world feedback aligns with where the data is pointing.
-Nine times out of ten, they are heading in the right direction.
+Nine times out of ten, they’re heading in the right direction.

+- Manage Via Communication:Bring the vendors in, schedule a conference call and share the data.
 Most vendors of any worth take immense pride in meeting their agreed upon SLAs.
-For critical or high-risk vendors which are heavily active at the transactional level, then I recommend monthly score card reports and meetings.
-Issues should be addressed in a relatively short time frame.
+For critical or high-risk vendors which are heavily active at the transactional level, we recommend monthly score card reports and meetings.
+Any issues should be addressed in a relatively short time frame.

 How Often Do You Measure Vendor Performance?

 Vendor performance as a best practice should be implemented for vendors at the transactional level on a reoccurring monthly basis.
 For those vendors who are behind the scenes and offer operational support, vendor performance may be less frequent and could be practiced on a quarterly basis.
-Remember these are not hard rules.
-Much of the performance you’ll introduce will be based on the vendors existing performance levels.
-If you are seeing more issues with a vendor, then oversight in general needs to increase.
+Remember, these are not hard rules.
+Much of the performance you’ll introduce will be based on the vendor’s existing performance levels.
+If you’re seeing more issues with a vendor, then oversight in general needs to increase.

 Vendor performance as a standalone discipline is there to ensure that the vendor performs.
-The outcome of which may prove beneficial in the sense that they are awarded future volume or, alternatively, you learn that the vendor cannot perform, and the organization needs to review the current vendor line-up.
+The outcome of which may prove beneficial in the sense that they’re awarded future volume or, alternatively, you learn that the vendor cannot perform, and the organization needs to review the current vendor line-up.